Ha a bad cold, and lost my voice for a full week. That has never happened before!

-I didn't know what had happened; I mean, it was just a cold, as usual.
-Bu the strange thing about it this time is that I didn't really have a running nose, my voice just disappeared for no reason.
+It was just a cold, as usual.
+But the strange thing about it this time is that I didn't really have a running nose, my voice just disappeared for no reason.
 I did everything one would normally do with a cold, but nothing worked.

-So in order not to strain the (lack) of voice further; I hid in my room when I was home, praying no one talks to me; when the phone rang, I texted back my predicament and the inability to speak, I mean, if emails were a voice; my signature would have included 'forgive the silence, voice gone!'
-But it was not a funny experience.
+So in order not to strain the (lack) of voice further, my responses to calls were texts saying, 'unable to speak, please text!'
+If emails were a voice, my signature would have included 'forgive the silence, voice gone!'
+It was not a funny experience.

-I learnt two things during the course of the cold; I understood (this time) what a really horrible thing it is not to have your voice; you got even more frustrated with your inability to speak, the only person who understood and avoided speaking with me was my boss!
-Everyone else still wanted me to explain what had happened!
-It got so bad that I seriously considered putting a sign on my forehead that said ‘DO NOT TALK TO ME PLEASE’ when I heard footsteps coming toward my desk; to no avail.
+I learnt two things during the course of this business; first, I understood what a really horrible thing it is not to have your voice; you get even more frustrated with your inability to speak, the only person who understood this and avoided speaking with me was my boss.
+Everyone else still wanted me to explain how I lost the voice.
+It got so bad that I seriously considered putting a sign on my forehead that said ‘DO NOT TALK TO ME PLEASE.’

-The second (good) thing I learnt was that it is okay to not be your usual self sometimes.
-I had an outing with my women group that I really didn't want to miss.
-We had a memorable 3 hours of fun without me voicing a word and I thoroughly enjoyed it.
-I didn't feel out of place; but they were vocal enough about the many reasons why I could have lost my voice just to provoke me to yell but it didn't work!
+The second thing I learnt was that it is okay to not be your usual self sometimes.
+I had an outing with friends that I really didn't want to miss.
+We had a 3 hours of memorable fun without me voicing a word and I thoroughly enjoyed it.
+I didn't feel out of place; but they were vocal enough about the many reasons why I could have lost my voice to provoke me to yell but it didn't work.
 It felt great to listen and enjoy others talk, and to smile and laugh at their jokes, completely confident that because I lacked something for the moment does not make me any less of a person, or any less special.

 Be free oh.